elibtronic/2025_state_of_scholarly_communication/2025/2025_OA_Week_Report.md

 ## APCs

 Some publishers enable Open Access through the payment of an additional Author Processing Charge (APC).
-This is on top of
+This is on top of regular subscription costs.
+All figures in CAD

+- Total amount spent: **$621,484**
+- Average amount per paid APC: **$3959**
+- About **55%** of the published items had an APC attached about
+- About **54%** of items that had an APC, had that APC paid for

 ## Reproducability